Ricsmokey/Event-Calendar-Analyzer/README.md

 ## How It Works

-1. Launches a headless (invisible) Chrome browser
+1. Requests to access the url
 2. Visits the Masquerade NYC ticket page
 3. Waits for the calendar to fully load
 4. Scrapes all Limited and Available dates from the current month